prasadboyane/Scrape-Events/README.md

 -Insider.in ✓
 -Townscript Events ✓ --dynamic scraping

-2. Export the data in local file (text/csv/Excel)
+2. Clean and Export the data in local file (text/csv/Excel) ✓
-3. Take City as Input from user and show events from that city
+3. Take City as Input from user and show events from that city ✓
-4. Take User Budget input from user and show events within the budget
-5. Make simple GUI
+4. Make simple GUI

 #Dependencies